Hime7864/llvm-kmd-svm-fingerprint-/README.md

 The detector currently reports three checks:

-- TSC desynchronization: compares `Core::X86::Msr::MPERF` against `Core::X86::Msr::TSC`, `RDTSC`, and `RDTSCP`.
-It flags when TSC-style time does not advance consistently with the reference performance counter by more than 5%.
+- `TSC desynchronization`: compares `MPERF` against `TSC`, `RDTSC`, and `RDTSCP`.
+It flags when these P0-derived TSC time does not advance consistently with the reference performance counter by more than 5%.
-- Interval desynchronization: compares the measured probe interval against the interval expected from the P0 state after syncing it to the I/O APIC timer.
+- `Interval desynchronization`: compares the measured probe interval against the interval expected from the P0 state after syncing it to the I/O APIC timer.
 It flags when the interval is more than `5%` out of sync.
 - `Workload desynchronization`: estimates whether the APERF-reported cycles match the amount of work completed in the MSR-read loop.
 It flags when more than `20` cycles per measured batch appear to be missing.
 This metric can also give a rough estimate of how much time the VMM is hiding.

 The probe flow is: